sheinix/GauchoCoin/README.md

 # GauchoCoin
 ## This a test cryptocurrency running on the Ethereum Test network Ropsten

-Is meant to be an example of what is on the Ethereum tuorial page of cryptocurrencies https://ethereum.org/token.
+Is meant to be an example of what is on the Ethereum tutorial page of cryptocurrencies https://ethereum.org/token.
 The same code can be found over there.

 I have put it all together and created the **GauchoCoin** with a limited total supply of 1.000.000 coins with 18 decimals.